christos8333/wax-prosemirror/README.md

 ## Other Stuff

 1. How to create overlays.
 Check as an example the [link overlay](https://github.com/christos8333/wax-prosemirror/blob/master/wax-prosemirror-services/src/LinkService), which uses Wax's default overlay.
-2. How to create toolgroups Check as an example Inline Annotations ([here](https://github.com/christos8333/wax-prosemirror/blob/master/wax-prosemirror-services/src/InlineAnnotations) and [here](https://github.com/christos8333/wax-prosemirror/blob/master/wax-prosemirror-services/src/WaxToolGroups/AnnotationToolGroupService))
+2. How to create toolgroups Check as an example Inline Annotations [here]https://github.com/christos8333/wax-prosemirror/blob/master/wax-prosemirror-services/src/InlineAnnotations) for the services and [here](https://github.com/christos8333/wax-prosemirror/blob/master/wax-prosemirror-services/src/WaxToolGroups/AnnotationToolGroupService) for creating your toolgroup
+3. How to create modals inside the editor (under development) 4.
+## Latest version

+ - wax-prosemirror-components@0.0.4
+ - wax-prosemirror-core@0.0.4
+ - wax-prosemirror-layouts@0.0.4
+ - wax-prosemirror-plugins@0.0.4
+ - wax-prosemirror-schema@0.0.4
+ - wax-prosemirror-services@0.0.4
+ - wax-prosemirror-themes@0.0.4
+ - wax-prosemirror-utilities@0.0.4